-A five book series by Rick Cook
+A fantasy series by Rick Cook

 This series contains examples of:

 - Aborted Arc: Early in Compiled some unknown genius from the World figures how to improve Sparrow's spells, a feat experienced magicians of the Council of the North cannot approach.
 Since Sparrow desperately needs capable assistants it seems likely he'll try to enlist his or her help.
 But this doesn't happen.
 Meanwhile the modified spell "demon_debug" becomes a Godzilla Threshold that unites magical beings against humans.
 Its creator is never heard from again.
 Maybe he/she was in one of the destroyed villages.

 - Acronym and Abbreviation Overload: Programmers love them, everybody else frown.